ktaliaferro/gps-viewer/README.md

     ![screenshot](images/step_02.png)

 3. Select fields to plot, a map to plot on, and the granularity.
 Fields with data that doesn't change over time are excluded.
-For large log files, it is recommended to use a low granularity.
+For log files larger than 1 MB, it is recommended to use a low granularity.
 This will plot fewer data points and make the sticks more responsive in step 4 below.

     ![screenshot](images/step_03.png)